ColesNicholas/metaware/README.md

 - **metaware_csv_codebooks.xlsx**: contains codebooks for every .csv file used in this project
 - **metaware_EsData_raw.xlsx**: contains information for record screening and effect size/moderator coding
 - **metaware_SurvData_raw.csv**: contains responses to a survey where participants (1) reviewed vignettes from the meta-analysis, and (2) completed a close replication of a demand characteristics study
-- **metaware_data_clean.csv**: cleaned data for meta-analysis
+- **metaware_meta_clean.csv**: cleaned data for meta-analysis
 - **metaware_replication_clean.csv**: contains responses to the close replication of a demand characteristic study
-- **metaware_vignette_clean.csv**: contains average ratings of motivation, opportunity, and belief for each vignette reviewed in metaware_SurvData_raw.csv

 ### r_sensitivity folder
 Contains copies of metaware_data_clean.csv where different correlations were assumed.
-File name convention is "metaware_data_clean_r" + assumed correlation + ".csv"
+File name convention is "metaware_metaa_clean_r" + assumed correlation + ".csv"

 ## metaware_manuscript_files folder
 Contains a variety of images that are auto-saved when metaware_manuscript.Rmd is knitted.